-For more than 50 years, a team of dare-devil drivers have thrilled audiences at shows all over Australia with spectacular precision driving demonstrations, featuring high-speed drifts, handbrake turns, hair raising head to head crossovers and driving the cars on two wheels.
+For more than 50 years, teams of dare-devil drivers have thrilled audiences at shows all over Australia with spectacular precision driving demonstrations, featuring high-speed drifts, handbrake turns, hair-raising head to head crossovers and even driving the cars on two wheels.

 The Canadian Hell Drivers visit Australia.
 Utilising the Holden EK Special sedan they perform demonstrations of precision driving and daredevil stunts.

 The Canadian Hell Drivers return to Australia.
 Sponsored by General Motors Holden they put four EH Holden sedans through their paces.

 Inspired by the Canadian Hell Drivers, 19 year old Queenslander, Lloyd Robertson forms Australia’s own precision driving team utilising VW Beetles.

 General Motors Holden becomes naming rights sponsors of Robertson’s outfit.
 Driving the Holden HT Monaro, the team is named “Monaro Precision Driving Team”.